axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 * persist tracking data (GPSFixStore)
 * user management (Competitors as users, credentials so not everybody can do everything)
 * security (not everybody can start race, goes hand in hand with user management)
-* load stored tracked smartphone race (Panel in Admin Console)
+* load stored tracked smartphone race (Panel in Admin Console, RaceLogConnector, only present such races with the necessary data in the racelog, and allow user to select whole leaderboard to restore)
+* use course update events in racelog locally, do not send to TracTrac
+* support dynamic mapping of smartphone to competitor -> so that it can change during the race
+* find methods for persistent competitors